Patient safety: Health literacy

 Health literacy is a common and serious safety concern.
-A study of 2,600 patients at two hospitals determined that between 26 and 60% of patients could not understand medication directions, a standard informed consent, or basic health care materials.
+A study of 2,600 patients at two hospitals determined that between 26% and 60% of patients could not understand medication directions, a standard informed consent, or basic health care materials.
 This mismatch between a clinician's level of communication and a patient's ability to understand can lead to medication errors and adverse outcomes.

-The Institute of Medicine (2004) report found low health literacy levels negatively affects healthcare outcomes.
+The Institute of Medicine (2004) report found low health literacy levels negatively affect healthcare outcomes.
 In particular, these patients have a higher risk of hospitalization and longer hospital stays, are less likely to comply with treatment, are more likely to make errors with medication, and are more ill when they seek medical care.